irisnet/irisnet/WHITEPAPER.md

 * `ErrorMsg (string)`: A structured representation of error messages.
   *Optional*

-A PostServiceResponseTx transaction is composed of:
+A `PostServiceResponseTx` transaction is composed of:

 * `Responses ([]ServiceResponse)`: The service responses to be posted

-The application will verify that the responses are coming from a provider with matching `ChainID` and `ProviderAddress`, and that the number of responses in the transaction is less than MaxResponsePostBatch.
+The application will verify that each response is coming from a provider with matching `ChainID` and `ProviderAddress`, and that the number of responses in the transaction is less than `MaxResponsePostBatch`.
 A verified request will be appended to the response table for the intended consumer.

-A GetServiceResponse query is composed of:
+A `GetServiceResponse` query is composed of:

-* `RequestHash ([]byte)`: The hash of the original request; the application will verify that the caller matches the request's ChainID and ConsumerAddress
+* `RequestHash ([]byte)`: The hash of the original request; the application will verify that the caller matches the request's `ChainID` and `ConsumerAddress`

 * `BeginHeight (uint64)`: The blockchain height from where the application should start to retrieve responses for the consumer, up to a total